Smanar/CYD-Domoticz-Remote/README.md

 ## Actuals issues
 - Memory ^^, lot of feature are still in Beta test.
 For exemple Domoticz JSON are too big to be handled by the device, it cause problem for chart for exemple.
+- The features availables will depend of user devices.
+The home page will always work, the websocket return too, for the rest IDK.
+Some JSON are realy impressive, can take some Mega for only 5% of data used, and not possible to reduce them, there is no setting in domoticz.
+I m using a filtering for some of them, it's possible too using smaller requests to have smaller JSON as return, for exemple this one [https://www.domoticz.com/wiki/Domoticz_ ...
+2Fswitche](https://www.domoticz.com/wiki/Domoticz_API/JSON_URL%27s#Get_details_of_all_lights.2Fswitches) but this one don't have data, so it's possible to make a device list, but without information.
+I will see what to keep or not on usage.